NYPL/nypl-design-system/README.md

 1. create the `[page-name].stories.mdx` file in `src/docs/`
 2. add the file reference to the `.storybook/main.js` file in the `stories` array

+### React Component Versions

+To help consuming application developers understand which version of the DS is required for a specific component, each component story page includes the following

+- when a component was added to the DS
+- minimum version of the DS required for the latest version of a component

 ### Static Build

 There should be no need to run the static Storybook instance while actively developing -- it's used exclusively for building out the `gh-pages` environment and deploying it to [Github Pages](https://nypl.github.io/nypl-design-system/storybook-static/?path=/story/introduction--page).
 In the event that you do run the static Storybook npm script, run: